Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Richard J. Cochrane

-Reverend Edward M. DePaoli
+Edward M. DePaoli

 In 1985, U.S. Postal Inspectors searched DePaoli's room at the rectory of Holy Martyrs Parish in Oreland.
 They discovered 111 magazines, 14 8mm films, and 11 videotapes of child pornography.
 He was convicted of one count of possessing child pornography and received a one-year suspended sentence.
 The archdiocese sent him to St. John Vianney Hospital in Downington, where he remained for two years.
 After his discharge, the archdiocese returned him first to a parish in New Jersey, then to parish work in Philadelphia.

 In 2002, a woman complained to the archdiocese that DePaoli had sexually molested her in 1970 when she was 14-years-old.
 At that point, the archdiocese removed him from ministry permanently.
 DePaoli was laicized by the Vatican in 2004.